Downeaster train service ‘not in jeopardy’ going into 2019, rail authority says

 “For those carriers and routes operating under an extension or under an [Federal Rail Authority]-approved exemption, Amtrak is performing risk analyses and developing strategies for enhancing safety on a route-by-route basis to ensure that there is a single level of safety across the Amtrak network,” Amtrak spokesman Marc Magliari said in email.

-Quinn said that because positive train control technology is not required on the Downeaster line, NNEPRA is “not considering” installing the technology at this time.
+Quinn said that because positive train control technology is not required on the Downeaster line, New England rail authority is “not considering” installing the technology at this time.

 Follow the Bangor Daily News on Facebook for the latest Maine news.